We have been told for years that the financial 'bubble will burst' in the Premier League, but it never has.

 Brentford - Ivan Toney - £10million

-Toney was the man who Brentford turned to when they needed to replace Watkins, and it definitely looks like they got value there.
+Toney was the man who Brentford turned to when they needed to replace Aston Villa-bound Ollie Watkins, and it definitely looks like they got value there.

-The ultimate litmus test of this signing will be what Toney can do in the Premier League, but for the money they paid for him, Brentford have already had incredible value out of Toney.
+The striker has found the going much tougher in the Premier League with just four goals to his name.
+However, for the money they paid for him, Brentford have already had incredible value out of Toney.

 Brighton - Adam Webster - £20million

-Webster is one of those players who don't sound very exciting, but he rarely lets anyone down.
+Webster is one of those players who doesn't sound very exciting, but rarely lets anyone down.

 The centre-back has worked his way up to the Premier League, where he has become a crucial part of the Brighton spine.